nythepegasus/SideJITServer/expanded-windows-install.md

 **Note** I added some [changes](#update-22-nov-2024) at the bottom.
 TL;DR: Updated to Python v13.3 to solve some errors I was getting.
 Check it out!

+**Note-2** I added more information related to [using SideJITServer after an iOS Update](#update-14-dec-2024).

+**As of 14 Dec, 2024, using this guide, including the two notes above, SideJITServer works on iOS/iPadOS 18.2 (iPhone 16 Pro/iPad Pro 11" Gen 3)**

 ## Part I

 ### Python Pre-Install Notes